sydasif/python-book/docs/source/04_condition/02_if-else.md

         print("Unexpected error, do something")
 ```

-In this scenario, we have an outer conditional statement (`if host_reachable`) and an inner conditional statement (`if ssh_timeout is not None`).
-Depending on the combination of these conditions, distinct code blocks are executed.

-Nested conditionals can extend to multiple levels of depth, providing you with the flexibility to craft intricate decision-making processes in your code.
-This hierarchy of conditionals ensures that your program can respond to a wide range of scenarios with precision and sophistication.
+In this example:

+- The outer `if` checks if the host is reachable.
+- The inner `if` checks if `ssh_timeout` is not `None`.

+Nested conditionals let you handle complex decision-making in your code.

 ## Truthy and Falsy Values in Python

-Every value in Python is assessed as either truthy or falsy.
-Truthy values are those that Python interprets as representing the truth.
-These values evaluate to `True` when used in conditional expressions.
-Common examples of truthy values include non-zero numbers, non-empty strings, and any objects or collections that are not empty.
+In Python, every value is either truthy or falsy.
+Truthy values are considered `True` in conditions, while falsy values are considered `False`.

-Conversely, falsy values are those that Python interprets as representing falsehood.
-These values evaluate to `False` when used in conditional expressions.
-Common falsy values include:
+Common truthy values:

+- Non-zero numbers
+- Non-empty strings
+- Non-empty collections

+Common falsy values:

-- `0` (integer zero)
+- `0` (zero)
-- `0.0` (float zero)
+- `0.0` (zero float)
 - `''` (empty string)
-- `None` (a special Python value indicating the absence of a value)
+- `None` (no value)
-- Empty collections like lists, dictionaries, and sets
+- Empty collections (lists, dictionaries, sets)

-Let's look at a practical example:
+Here's an example:

 ```python
 ssh_timeout = 0